How to Make A WordPress Site Mobile Responsive

 WordPress is a Content Management System (CMS) that enables you to design the front end of your site to meet your exact requirements.
 This means it can easily be made mobile-friendly.

 Responsive default themes have been available since 2011.
 Many third-party themes now offer responsive design out-of-the-box as well.
 Those that don’t are often outdated in many other areas.

 Responsive WordPress Web Design

 Existing static designs can often be converted into responsive themes.
-Here are a few of the elements to consider throughout the conversion:
+Here are a few of the elements to consider throughout the conversion process: